Community Engagement and Social Change

 CCX 320 Capstone Seminar for the Community Engagement and Social Change Concentration (4 Credits)

 This course provides a forum for Community Engagement and Social Change concentration students to develop research projects that synthesize their prior coursework and practical experiences.
 In a typical capstone project, student teams complete a collaborative project focused on imagining concrete ways out of current crises by designing and proposing innovative approaches to dismantling structures of inequality or catalyzing structures of equity.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 15.
-Juniors and seniors only.
 Instructor permission required.

 Spring